What do we mean by Business Continuity Disaster Recovery?

 What Must a Business Continuity Plan Include?

-A business continuity plan must consider all possible eventualities that pose a risk to your business.
+In IT disaster recovery terms, a business continuity plan must consider all possible eventualities that pose a risk to your business.
 Nobody saw the pandemic happening, but those who already had a business continuity plan that considered a national emergency and the need to pivot to working from home, found 2020 a lot easier.

-Large global incidents aside though, you need to ask yourself a series of questions – something we always do when we put together a business continuity plan for our clients.
+Large global incidents aside though, you need to ask yourself a series of questions – something we always do when we put together a disaster recovery business continuity plan for our clients.
 The list of scenarios could be anything from a flood, through to your reliance on third-party suppliers and cyber attacks.